BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Furthermore, it is a fact that people do engage in conspiracies.
 A brief examination of history reveals numerous instances of conspiracies, some of which have even led to wars between nations.
 However, in retrospect, these conspiracies can often be explained without assuming the involvement of thousands of people.
-The complexity and impact of these historical events do not necessarily require large-scale collusion; often, they can be understood through the actions and decisions of a relatively small number of individuals or groups.
+The complexity and impact of these historical events do not necessarily require large-scale collusion; often, they can be understood through the actions and decisions of a relatively small number of individuals or groups and through a systemic rationality.
 This understanding helps differentiate between plausible historical conspiracies and the more elaborate, less credible theories that claim widespread secret collaboration.
 If it exists, the matrix is not a planned construction of anybody but a Baudrillardian process beyond anyones control.